urbenlegend/netimpair/README.md

 * Inbound or outbound impairment
 * Automatically cleans up any impairment on exit or Ctrl-C

-netimpair.py is a Python 3 script.
-For systems that only support Python 2 in its default repositories (i.e. CentOS 6), you can use netimpair2.py
+netimpair.py supports both Python 2 and 3.

 ####Jitter